esthesis-iot/esthesis-core/setup/dev/README.md

   be used exclusively by Keycloak.
 - Once Keycloak is up and running, you need to create a user in `esthesis` realm, via Manage users > Add user.
 Once the user is created, navigate to the user's Credentials tab and set a password.
+  This is the user you can login with in the frontend.
+- You also need to setup a "system" user in Keycloak, used when communication between services needs to take place without having a principal established (for example, when an external device is registering with esthesis).
+Similarly to the above step, create a user `esthesis-system` with password `esthesis-system`.
 - During development, you can set access tokens to expire far in the future, via configuring Clients > Settings > Advanced Settings > Access Token Lifespan.